Marilynn Minaker: Personal life

-Minaker was born as the daughter of a minister and at a young age, "rebelled against religion", only understanding Christianity from around the age of 17.
+Minaker was born as the daughter of a minister and at a young age found her own relationship with God.
+She spoke internationally as a Christian athlete at the age of 15.
+Marilynn was also a member of YouthTime Radio that broadcast as far as South America.
+She answered questions received from young people in Dear Abby fashion.
 She won the Miss Scarborough Beauty contest in 1972.
 Her older brother won a silver medal for Canada in international wrestling.